aquare11e/media-dowloader-bot/coordinator-service/README.md

 ## Security Considerations

-- The Transmission and Plex credentials should be kept secure and not exposed in logs or error messages.
 - Consider using environment variables or a secure configuration management system.
 - The service should be run in a secure environment with appropriate network access controls.